 Too often I hear people say their Pokemon has “really good IVs” for PvP and when I ask them what those IVs are they will say 100% or something in the 90s.
 While it is the case you want perfect or close to perfect IVs for Master league and some Pokemon in the capped leagues (such as Medicham and Sableye who max out below 1500), more often than not, especially in Great League, you are looking for something far different.
-Basically, CP is not as an accurate representation of your Pokemon will perform as Stat Product is.
+Basically, CP, or Combat Power, is not as an accurate representation of your Pokemon will perform as Stat Product is.
 You should be looking for IVs that maximize Stat Product as much as possible relative to CP.
 This generally means low Attack IVs and high Defense and HP IVs.

 Breaking it Down

 To understand why this is the case, we need to look at the formulas for CP and Stat Product.
 In Pokemon Go, CP is determined by the formula: